reedthorngag/programming_lang_first_attempt/readMe.md

     3. let you do pretty much whatever the fuck you want (while not giving you *too* many foot guns)
     4. easily integratable with system libraries and stuff

 current language vision:
     typescript crossed with c++

 keywords:
     func var const struct enum
-    if else elif switch
+    global  // this explicitly specifies the global scope for name overlaps in local scope if else elif switch
     while for do?
     alloc free